nepiskopos/langgraph-document-summarization/README.md

 This agent is meant to be combined with the respective pipeline code developed as an enhancement to Open WebUI, and can be found in [this repository](https://github.com/nepiskopos/open-webui-enhancements).

 The system is designed to identify create a consise summary with the main and important points from unstructured text.
-It uses language model-driven reasoning combined with a graph-based flow for flexible and context-aware processing.
+It uses language model-driven reasoning combined with a graph-based flow with parallel execution for flexible and context-aware processing.

 Features